Marcano-Pannuto-ERSP/redboard_flash/README.md

-# Example application using a LoRa module, using `asimple`
+# Redboard Artemis writing to Flash memory, using `asimple`

 This is an example application using the asimple and forked AmbiqSuiteSDK projects to read time from the RTC and read/write/erase from the flash chip.